So, you want to travel? Before you start traveling, know first this 10 important things that will help you to get started.

 Not having travel insurance is a huge mistake too many travelers make.
 They things “I’m young, I won’t get sick” or “I won’t be doing crazy and dangerous stuff”.
 But accidents happen anytime, that’s why it’s called an accident.
 You never know what can happen on the road, and travel insurance is more than just a health insurance.
 It also covers your gears, trip delays, and cancellation.

-I travel with a travel insurance.
+I travel with an insurance.
 I recommend WorldNomads, the travel insurance I personally use.
-It may not be the cheapest but it offers better coverage and benefits.
+It may not be the cheapest option, but it offers better coverage and benefits.
 With a minimal fee, you can ensure your high-end gadgets.
 As a digital nomad, my MacBook is really important to me.
 How can I work without a laptop?
 That’s why I travel with insurance.

-Are you planning to travel long-term?
+How about you?
+When you started traveling, what’s the one thing that you always keep in mind?
+Is there anything that you want to add on the list above?
 Share your thoughts in the comment section below.
 I’d love to hear about it!

 This post might be helpful when you’re for inspiration or tips on the things you need to know before you start traveling.
 Hover the image on the left and pin it for later!